Southwark: Rome

 Recent excavation has revealed pre-Roman activity including evidence of early ploughing, burial mounds and ritual activity.

-The natural geography of Southwark (now much altered by human activity), was the principal determining factor for the location of London Bridge, and therefore London itself.
+The natural geography of Southwark (now much altered by human activity) was the principal determining factor for the location of London Bridge, and therefore London itself.

 Natural setting

 Until relatively recent times, the Thames in central London was much wider and shallower at high tide.
-The natural shoreline of the City Of London was a short distance further back than it is now, and the high tide shoreline on the Southwark side was much further back, except for the area around London Bridge.
+The natural shoreline of the City of London was a short distance further back than it is now, and the high tide shoreline on the Southwark side was much further back, except for the area around London Bridge.

-Southwark was mostly made up of a series of often marshy tidal islands in the Thames, with some of the waterways between these island formed by branches of the River Neckinger, a tributary of the Thames.
+Southwark was mostly made up of a series of often marshy tidal islands in the Thames, with some of the waterways between these islands formed by branches of the River Neckinger, a tributary of the Thames.
 A narrow strip of higher firmer ground ran on a N-S alignment and, even at high tide, provided a much narrower stretch of water, enabling the Romans to bridge the river.

 As the lowest bridging point of the Thames in Roman Britain, it determined the position of Londinium; without London Bridge there is unlikely to have been a settlement of any importance in the area; previously the main crossing had been a ford near Vauxhall Bridge.
-Because of the bridge and the establishment of London, the Romans routed two Roman roads into Southwark: Stane Street and Watling Street which met in what in what is now Borough High Street.
+Because of the bridge and the establishment of London, the Romans routed two Roman roads into Southwark: Stane Street and Watling Street which met in what is now Borough High Street.

 For centuries London Bridge was the only Thames bridge in the area, until a bridge was built upstream more than 10 miles to the west.
 (Note: Namely Kingston Bridge, London from at least 1190s until the building of closer bridges since, starting with Putney Bridge in 1729.)